 We found our support

 Since becoming an adoptive parent, I know now this is not just true but vital in making such a family work and holding onto hope during the almost inevitable turbulence.
 As with Infertility we have found sadly that some people will just not understand or be able to empathise with your experience.
 However, there will be others who do and who stand in the gap for you when life just seems too difficult to navigate.
 We will always be grateful that we found our tribe and for the amazing support we have found along the way.

 Ultimately then adoption can be a wonderful option for becoming parents but perhaps even more importantly can be an incredible option for the child.
 It is not as I stated earlier for everyone nor is it a second-best prize.

 Finally, then to return to my original question: How do we proceed when the familiar terrain disappears?

 With fertility treatment, with adoption the answer is that we build a new terrain, slowly, at times uncertainly but we build, and we make something new.
 We make our own definition of family.
-You can read more about adoption in this article.
+Going through a fertility treatment process can be mentally and financially demanding, and at some point the best thing could be to stop the treatment process and look for other options, like adoption.
+Follow the link to read more about when to stop fertility treatment.